RPillz/EverySoOften/README.md

 ### Installation

-This is a fairly standard Laravel site.
-See ['install documentation'](https://laravel.com/docs/8.x/installation)
+This is a standard Laravel site.
+You can clone this git and see ['Laravel install documentation'](https://laravel.com/docs/8.x/installation)

 The reminders and emails require the work queue to be running (there are two daily tasks), and email configured to be sent properly.

+Note: You may need to run  **composer install --ignore-platform-reqs**  as the package goldspecdigital/laravel-eloquent-uuid is wanting PHP 7.3

 ### License